FarhanAliQureshi/csv-table/README.md

 ## How to use?
 Click on the button "Choose File" and choose any local CSV file in your device.
 The CSV data will be displayed formatted in a table.

+### Notes
+This script expects CSV file will have column headers.

 ## Generative AI Full Disclosure
 No generative artificial intelligence (AI), AI Assistance, or large language model (LLM) were used in writing this project.